-- Strong pain medications can cause drowsiness and sleep disturbance, and lengthen your recovery time.
-Therefore, we generally do not recommend taking them while you recuperate.
-If needed, they will be prescribed for you at the time of discharge.
-Do not take any medications that have not been specifically prescribed for you. - If you normally take medications for headaches, these may be resumed after surgery except if they contain aspirin or ibuprofen (ask Dr. Vasudevan or your pharmacist if you are unsure). - If you took narcotic/opioid medications (prescription painkillers) before surgery, do not take these in addition to any pain medicine that have been prescribed for you post-operatively. - Treatment guidelines: - Tylenol (Acetaminophen): Follow the instructions on the bottle and do not take more than directed.
+- Strong pain medications can lengthen your recovery time.
+We try to limit their use during your recovery.
+If needed, they will be prescribed at the time of discharge.
+Do not take any medications that have not been specifically prescribed for you. - If you are working with a pain doctor or another physician prescribing you pain medicine, we may ask you to speak to them for advice on pain control after surgery. - If you took narcotic/opioid medications (prescription painkillers) before surgery, do not take these in addition to pain medicine that was prescribed for you after surgery. - Can be used in addition to painkillers: - Tylenol (Acetaminophen): Follow the instructions on the bottle and do not take more than directed.
 Remember that "extra strength" Tylenol usually cannot be taken as often as regular strength.
 Some other pain medications also contain Tylenol; if you are taking these you should not consume any additional Tylenol. - Ice packs: Can be useful directly over the incision to help with pain.
-Make sure to wrap with a cloth to avoid getting your incision wet. - Stool softeners (e.g. Miralax, Senna) or gentle laxatives: Widely available over-the-counter and useful for constipation. - Avoid the use of NSAID pain relievers (aspirin, Advil, Motrin, ibuprofen, Aleve, naproxen, meloxicam, and others) until specifically cleared by Dr. Vasudevan or another physician. - Facial or incision swelling may be improved with ice packs or by keeping the head elevated while sleeping. - Keep track of your pain and comfort levels.
-It is normal to have good days and bad days, and for pain and discomfort to be slightly worse as you increase your activity levels but your general condition should be improving with time.
+Make sure to wrap with a cloth to avoid getting your incision wet. - Stool softeners (e.g. Miralax, Senna) or gentle laxatives: Widely available over-the-counter and useful for constipation. - Avoid the use of NSAID pain relievers (aspirin, Advil, Motrin, ibuprofen, Aleve, naproxen, meloxicam, and others) until specifically cleared by Dr. Vasudevan or another physician. - Keep track of your pain and comfort levels.
+It is normal to have good days and bad days, and for pain and discomfort to be slightly worse as you increase your activity levels.
+Your general condition should be improving with time.
 If this is not the case, please contact us so we can better understand your symptoms.